 Check Your Bags

-You only need a small carry on with medicines you take, a change of clothes, extra pair of shoes, and any other necessities.
+This might be the most important tip for first time cruisers: you only need a small carry on with medicines you take, a change of clothes, extra pair of shoes, and any other necessities.
 It is most likely that your room won’t be ready when you board.
 You don’t want to drag heavy bags up to the lido deck for lunch.
 Check your bags with the porter and enjoy your lido time luggage free.

 Don’t Skip The Muster Drill